bjoern621/GorkbunDDNS/README.md

     ![api_access](https://github.com/user-attachments/assets/fa4cb507-f41c-406a-86dd-cecbc535c8e3)
   </details>
-- You have a valid API / secret key pair.
+- You have a valid API and secret key pair.
 > [!NOTE]
 > You can generate a new API key and secret key pair at [Porkbun's API management page↗](https://porkbun.com/account/api).